 Like… did you know that the Greater Blue Mountains Area—incorporating seven national parks and one conservation area—is roughly one-third the size of Belgium?

-Or that one of the oldest ever examples of a ritual burial was discovered buried on the barren shores of NSW’s Lake Mungo?
+Or that one of the oldest ever examples of a ritual burial was discovered on the barren shores of New South Wales’s Lake Mungo?
 (He was holding his dick; apparently that counts as ritualistic.
 I just call that bedtime.)

-- VIC – The Grampians (bonus points for calling them ‘Gramps’)
+- Victoria – The Grampians (bonus points for calling them ‘Gramps’)

-- TAS – Cradle Mountain-Lake St Clair National Park
+- Tasmania – Cradle Mountain-Lake St Clair National Park

 5. Mad Max, Eat Your Heart Out – The Best Australian 4×4 Trips

-There are countless beautiful areas in Australia that you won’t be able to access without a little more torque in your fork.
+Some of the most beautiful places in Australia are spots that you won’t be able to access without a little more torque in your fork.
 There’s also no shortage of unsealed roads out back that you’ll simply just not be forked with unless you’re packing off-road capabilities!

 And once you’re out there, what do you find?
 It’s a theme park, man.